-EDUC 6010: Seminar on Processes and Controversial Issues in Educational Management: 3 credits
+EDUC 6010: Seminar on Processes and Controversial Educational Issues in Management: 3 credits

-In this course, students will examine the role of an educational administrator executing their duties in accordance with the vision, mission, goals, and objectives of an educational organization.
+In this course, students will examine the role of an educational administrator executing their duties in accordance with the vision, mission, and objectives of an educational organization.
 They will also evaluate controversial issues and problems in educational management, legislation, and reform.
 Students will analyze the characteristics of new generations and the impact of technological advances on the educational system.
 Finally, they will develop an integration project to improve the school climate in an educational organization.

-EDUC 6015: Field Experiences in the Educational Scenario I: 3 Credits

-In this course, students will integrate aspects of the educational setting and its administrative and pedagogical processes in an authorized educational center, from the perspective of a future leader.
-They will apply techniques and strategies for collecting information from different aspects and components of the educational setting to contribute to the continuous improvement of the educational center.
+EDUC 6015: Field Experiences in the Educational Scenario I: 3 Credits different aspects and components of the educational setting to contribute to the continuous improvement of the educational center.
 Additionally, they will reflect on their professional practice in a school setting for their preparation as future educational leaders.
 (Prerequisites: EDUC 5100, EDUC 5110, EDUC 5120, EDUC 5140, EDUC 5200, EDUC 5210, EDUC 5220, EDUC 5230, EDUC 5240)